-Not only did we change the way we grow food, planting from fence line to fence line on larger and larger farms, but we also used use new breeds of crops that yield more energy more quickly, the use of chemical fertilisers to grow our food has forever changed our food production.
+Not only did we change the way we grow food, planting from fence line to fence line on larger and larger farms, but we also used use new breeds of crops that yield more energy more quickly.
+The use of chemical fertilisers to grow our food has forever changed our food production.

 But the widespread injection of fertilisers to fuel the growth of our food has also coincided with degradation in our food quality, with nutrients like calcium, potassium and magnesium on the decline with an increased rate of food production and obesity.
-Today, we need to consume a lot more energy to get these nutrients we need.
+Today, we need to consume a lot more energy to get the nutrients we need.

-Since we discovered how to extract oil out of soybeans and rapeseed using chemical solvents around 1910 the use of cheap omega 6 rich “vegetable oils” in our food supply has exploded!
+Since we discovered how to extract oil out of soybeans and rapeseed using chemical solvents around 1910, the use of cheap omega 6-rich “vegetable oils” in our food supply has exploded!

 The use of butter and lard (which are high in saturated fat) have been obliterated by vegetable oils.